menchelab/datadivr-demo/README.md

 *You can check your layouts by running the **validate_layouts.py** script.*

 #### Links
-The links files are likewise in .csv format with the following format:
+The links files are likewise in .csv format with no header the following format:
 1. Node 1 ID, an integer between 0 and num(nodes) - 1.
 The ID is simply the 0-indexed number of the line in the corresponding layout in which the node is described.
 2. Node 2 ID, same as above.